kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

   - Supported number of objects per namespace (for namespace-scoped objects) -->

+Implementation Phase 1: No.

-QoS-class resources do extend existing API types but not introduce new types of objects.
-However, future work (KEPs) enabling resource discovery and permission control might change this.
+Future implementation phases: QoS-class resources do extend existing API types but presumably not introduce new types of objects.
+However, the design for resource discovery and permission control is not ready which might change this.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?